 - If you are currently enrolled in University, you must be in good academic standing at your home institution as per your academic records.

 - You need to have made sound academic progress at your home institution.

-- You must meet our minimum English Language Requirements (if your first language is not English). please contact the team at email@example.com to find out the minimum English requirements needed.
+- You must meet our minimum English Language Requirements (if your first language is not English).
+Contact the team to find out the minimum English requirements needed.